Stephen C. Pepper

 superlative.
 For example, he has refined

-Dewey, criticized Whitehead, rejected Croce, expanded Bergson
+Dewey, criticized Whitehead, rejected Croce, expanded Bergson and made wise use

-and made wise use of Kant and Hegel.
+of Kant and Hegel.
+Unlike Dewey, he has

-Unlike Dewey, he has the lingering influences of Hegel and even the neo-Hegelians
+the lingering influences of Hegel and even the neo-Hegelians expurgated from

-expurgated from the contextualistic positions.
-Unlike
+the contextualistic positions.
+Unlike Whitehead, he

-unlike Croce, he has no fear of Conflict, Analysis, and Regularity!
-Unlike Bergson, he has transcended the “intuition vs. intellect”
+has no fear of Conflict, Analysis, and Regularity!
+Unlike Bergson, he has

-dualism!
-Unlike Kant, he is no formalist; unlike Hegel, he has cut off the
+formalist; unlike Hegel, he has cut off the Absolute!
+With all these, he is

-as twin-sister of Dewey’s pragmatism, but younger and prettier.
-As a
+Dewey’s pragmatism, but younger and prettier.
+As a philosophic writer, he is

-philosophic writer, he is profound without being “muddle-headed,”
+profound without being “muddle-headed,” and clear

-and clear without being “simple-minded.”
+without being “simple-minded.”

 4. Dewey and Kant: Two Rich Sources of Inspiration